KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

     Scenario: Hashtable example
         Given we have a Hastable name key
             """
             Name  = "Kevin Marquette"
             State = "California"
             """

 We then have to convert the text to a hashtable in our test.

     Given "we have a Hastable name key" {
         param($Data)

         $hashtable = $Data | ConvertFrom-StringData
         $hashtable['Name'] | Should Not BeNullOrEmpty
     }

 ### Using splatting

-I just want to point out that we can take these hashtables and splat them to our functions.
+I want to point out that we can take these hashtables and splat them to our functions.

    Scenario: Splat function
         Given we have these values for New-Person
             """
             Name  = "Kevin Marquette"
             State = "California"
             """

 Then use it in the test like this: